 - Mukhba is small village located on the Banks of River Bhagirathi .
 During winters, the village 20ft high white granite Mukhimath Temple in Mukhba acts as the home Goddess Ganga.
 The goddess is bought down to her winter home after Diwali .
 One has to trek down for about 1-2 km from Dharail to reach Mukhba.
 01 Kms from the village is Harsil – a picturesque town famed for its snowcapped mountains, dense deodar and coniferous forests and apple orchards.Nearest Railway station: Dehradun (242 kms) & Nearest Railway station is Dehradun

 - Kharsali: Located at an altitude of 2675 mts above the sea level in the Uttarkashi district is Kharsali- the winter abode seat of Goddess Yamuna (Yamunotri Temple).
 At Kharsali, the goddess is housed in one of the oldest Shani Dev Temple of India.
 A temple dedicated to Shiva in the Someshwar form is also located here.
 Besides temples, this quaint little village is also known for its scenic beauty.
 Undulating meadows, oaks & conifer forest with sparkling waterfalls & thermal springs are the other key highlights of the area.
 Do note that There is no motorable road to Kharsali and one has to trek about 1 km distance from Janki Chatti to reach here.
-Nearest Railway station: Dehradun (169 kms) & Nearest Railway station is Dehradun
+The nearest Railway station: Dehradun (169 kms) & Nearest Railway station is Dehradun

 Visitors keen to visit these sites please note that accommodation in these areas are limited.
-A few standard to budget category hotels are possible, though in few destinations a few 3 star hotels and home stays are available.
+A few standards to budget category hotels are possible, though in few destinations a few 3 star hotels and home stays are available.

 Check out the itinerary to book the Winter Chardham Tour.